altocodenl/TODIS/readme.md

 Our digital world is run by **digital information systems**.
 Digital information systems (DIS) are what we use when we interact with a digital device connected to the internet, such as as a smartphone or computer.

 The purpose of this treatise is to provide a novel and systematic way to understand DIS.
-Through this novel perspective, it should be much easier to understand existing DIS, as well as designing, implementing and operating new ones.
+The goal is to provide a coherent perspective to make it easier to understand existing DIS, as well as designing, implementing and operating new ones.

+My hypothesis, which I'm actively testing as of the time of writing, is that the approach presented here can increase the speed of development of a DIS by an order of magnitude (~10x), while having very significant improvements (50-200%) in quality and the value of its features.
+The success or failure of the perspective presented here should be measured by whether they bring *at least* a 10x improvement to the speed, quality and value delivered by a team understanding an existing DIS or producing a new DIS.

+My hope is that, by making DIS radically easier to understand and implement, more humans will be empowered to bring their best to the world.

+## What is a DIS?

-We call DIS by many names: apps, (web)pages, services, websites, programs, even servers.
+We call a DIS by many names: apps, (web)pages, services, websites, programs, even servers.
 Unless you are an expert, they can blend into each other.
 What is clear about them is that these systems are:

 - **digital**: you need a phone or computer to interact with them.
 - **interconnected**: you need an internet connection to access them.